BartMassey/wordle5/README.md

 The branch `no_std` in this repo allows building a `no_std` version of the program.
 It is not faster than the `std` version, but was sure more work to produce.

+The branch `parallelized` in this repo includes both a `rayon`-parallelized and custom scoped-thread-parallelized version of the program.
+These provided less than a millisecond of speedup, and thus were removed to simplify the program.

 When building for best performance, you may want to build a statically-linked binary for more reproducible best times.